vignettes/pseudobulk_transcriptomics.Rmd

 Impute abundance for missing data points using sample groupings |

-to group the data.
+We use tidyverse nest to group the data.
 The command

 below will create a tibble containing a column with a

-SummarizedExperiment object for each cell type. nest
+SummarizedExperiment object for each cell type. nest is

-similar to tidyverse group_by
+similar to tidyverse group_by, except with

-each group is stored in a single row, and can be a
+nest each group is stored in a single row, and can be a

 complex object such as a plot or SummarizedExperiment.